 If you do manage to make it through your first year and adjust to the lifestyle, you could make around $40,000-$55,000 in your second year.
 That salary may continue to climb the longer you are in the industry.
 If you become an owner-operator, you could someday make anywhere from $95,000-$130,000 per year!
 That is pretty amazing for a job that requires only minimum education.

-In order to become a commercial truck driver, you will need a commercial driver’s license (CDL).
+In order to become a commercial truck driver, you will need a commercial driver’s license (CDL) and professional CDL training.

 Here are the requirements: